 Senior mortgage loans, junior notes, mezzanine loans and certain CMBS loans may be subject to prepayment, which is affected by a number of factors.
 If prevailing rates for similar loans fall below the interest rates on such loans, prepayment rates would generally be expected to increase, reducing the yield to maturity and average life of the investment.
 If the Fund reinvests the proceeds of such prepayments, it will likely do so at a lower rate of interest.
-Conversely, if prevailing rates for similar loans, prepayment rates would generally be expected to decrease, creating maturity extension risk, and potentially increasing the Fund's volatility.
+Conversely, if prevailing rates for similar loans rise above the interest rates on such loans, prepayment rates would generally be expected to decrease, creating maturity extension risk, and potentially increasing the Fund's volatility.